On the Maximal Size of Irredundant Generating Sets in Lie Groups and Algebraic Groups: Simple Algebraic Groups

 \subsection{Compact Groups}

-\begin{proof}[Proof of Theorem \ref{thm:main-algebraic}] The inequalities on algebraic groups follow from Theorem \ref{thm:simply-connected-case} and Corollary \ref{cor:isogeny}.
+If $\bG$ is a $K$-algebraic group, we denote $\zrr^{K}(\bG)=\sup\left\{ |X|:X\subset\bG(K)\text{ is finite, Zariski generating and irredundant}\right\} $.
+It is easy to see that $\zrr^{K}(\mathbf{G})\leqslant\zrr^{\mathbb{C}}(\mathbf{G})$ for every field $K$ of characteristic zero. \begin{proof}[Proof of Theorem \ref{thm:main-algebraic}] The inequalities on algebraic groups follow from Theorem \ref{thm:simply-connected-case} and Corollary \ref{cor:isogeny}.
 It is well known that every compact Lie group $G$ admits a unique structure of an algebraic group, $G=\mathbf{G}(\mathbb{R})$, and that closed subgroups of $G$ are also Zariski closed (see, e.g., \cites(Ch.
-5, §2.5°., Theorem 12 and Problem 24){OniVin}).
+5, \S 2.5\textdegree., Theorem 12 and Problem 24){OniVin}).
 This means that subgroups of $G$ are dense if and only if they are Zariski dense.
 Thus, for a connected compact simple Lie group $G$, we obtain

 \end{proof}